v6d-io/v6d/docs/notes/key-concepts/data-accessing.rst

 Using remote blobs
 ^^^^^^^^^^^^^^^^^^

-However, as lacking of memory sharing between hosts, the zero-copy data sharing is not possible when connecting to a vineyard instance that isn't deployed on the same host with the client.
-Moving data over network yields considerable cost and vineyard requests the user to issue a :code:`migrate` command explicitly to move the data from the remote instance to the local instance, see also :ref:`Object Migration in Vineyard <client-side>`.
+However, due to the absence of memory sharing between hosts, zero-copy data sharing is not feasible when connecting to a vineyard instance that is not deployed on the same host as the client.
+Transferring data over the network incurs significant costs, and vineyard requires users to explicitly issue a :code:`migrate` command to move data from the remote instance to the local instance.
+For more details, please refer to :ref:`Object Migration in Vineyard <client-side>`.

-For convenience, we also provides APIs to fetch remote blobs to local client by transferring the payloads over network,
+For added convenience, we also provide APIs to fetch remote blobs to the local client by transferring payloads over the network.

 - :meth:`vineyard.RPCClient.create_remote_blob`: put a **filled** remote blob builder :class:`vineyard.RemoteBlobBuilder` to connected remote instance.